CDRT/mk_docs/docs/ref/bios/settings/thinkpad/network.md

 Enter identity value (if there is any).

+!!! info ""
-!> Identity length: 6-20 characters.<br>
+    Identity length: 6-20 characters.<br>

+!!! info ""
-!> Visible only for a network with security WPA2-Enterprise.
+    Visible only for a network with security WPA2-Enterprise.

 </details>